nuts-foundation/nuts-node/docs/pages/getting-started/6-connecting-ehr.rst

 Receiving Authorization Credentials
 ***********************************

 Some Bolts require authorization credentials to authenticate data exchanges.
-These credentials are distributed privately over an authentication connection.
+These credentials are distributed privately over an authenticated connection.
 To receive privately distributed credentials issued to your care organizations, the DID documents of the care organizations need to contain a ``NutsComm`` service that references the vendor's.
 See :ref:`setting up your node for a network <configure-node>` for how to achieve this.